-Their basic requirements are just like a daffodil's: planting in fall, so they get a good winter's chill; sun; and fertile, well-drained soil.
+Their basic requirements are just like a daffodil's: plant in fall, so they get a good winter's chill; sun; and fertile, well-drained soil.
+Some can tolerate more shade than most bulbs, partly because they tend to bloom earlier, before the trees leaf out.
 They need moisture to bloom, but they usually get it in a Chicago spring.

-Since their leaves tend to be slender, grasslike and unobtrusive, most gardeners can stand to leave them alone after the bloom is done.
+In the erratic midwestern climate, the biggest danger to all bulbs is a treacherous thaw in mid- or late winter that tricks them into blooming too early.
+Not every winter provides a steady, insulating snow cover, so it's wise to keep the soil temperature even with a layer of mulch.
+A moderate dose of balanced fertilizer after they bloom helps the plants with that flower formation.
+Since their leaves tend to be slender, grasslike, and unobtrusive, most gardeners can stand to leave them alone after the bloom is done.
 That's a good thing, because any bulbous plant's leaves are the energy factory it depends on to make a flower for next year.

+March welcomes the lavender flowers of Crocus tommasinianus (less tasty to squirrels than its larger cousins) and Crocus chrysanthus, which blooms butter-yellow, pale blue, or white.
+April welcomes the big show of large-flowered Crocus vernus and Crocus flavus, in tones of purple, white, and gold.
 These delicate little treats don't make much of an impact one by one.
 Like most of the small bulbs, they are best planted in masses, in spots where you will walk by them on the sidewalk or can appreciate them from the window.

-In the lawns of easygoing homeowners, scilla will sometimes spread into glorious carpets of blue.
-But planting scilla, or any small bulb, in the grass will be futile if you demand a tidy lawn and plan to start mowing just after the bulbs bloom in spring.
+April brings Scilla siberica, usually in shades of banner-blue.
+It's a tad more shade tolerant than many bulbs; you can tell how much shade it can stand by watching where it spreads by seed.
+In the lawns of easygoing homeowners, Siberian squill will sometimes spread into glorious carpets of blue.
+But planting these or any small bulb in the grass will be futile if you demand a tidy lawn and plan to start mowing just after the bulbs bloom in spring.
 Cutting off most of their leaves will starve them.